EloyGomez-bd/Ironhack_final_project/README.md

 Check it out at https://public.tableau.com/profile/eloy.gomez.caro.moreno#!/vizhome/ExplorationofPipelineIncidents/Dashboard1

-The program also deploys a **machine learning model** based on some of the original data in order to predict the total cost of a new pipeline incident which should be an input from the user.
+The program also deploys a **machine learning model** based on some of the original data in order to predict the total cost of a new pipeline incident, which should be an input from the user.

 ## Technology Stack